ckgresla/grasshoppin/README.md

-# CKG's LeetCode Collection
+# Get Better at Programming -- CKG's Collection

-Outside of being a great humbling experience, LeetCoding is a great way to develop programming skills -- here is my collection of solved problems.
+Outside of being a humbling experience, learning to code with these tools is a great way to improve programming skills -- here is my collection of solved problems.

-- Each dir represents one LeetCode Question
+- Each dir represents one Provider of Problems/Question
-- Files in that dir have solutions of varying complexity
+- Files in that dir have various solutions, not all of which are efficient or even good! (but some that might be brilliant)